syncfusion-content/asp.netwebforms-docs/aspnet/Ribbon/AddTab.md

 # AddTab

 This method is used to add tab dynamically in the Ribbon control.
-This method requires three arguments addTab(Tabname,TabGroupcollection,index)
+This method requires three arguments addTab(TabName,TabGroupCollection,index)

-* Tabname : Name of the tab.
+* TabName : Name of the tab.
-* TabGroupcollection : Collection of the tab groups that tab needs to add.
+* TabGroupCollection : Collection of the tab groups that tab needs to add.
 * Index : Index in which the tab is to be added.It is an optional argument.
 When this argument is not given, by default the tab is added at the last position.